Weilando/bachelor_playground/README.md

 They also indicate if the Python environment provides all necessary packages.
 Run them by calling `python -m unittest` from the main directory.
 `~/test` contains all test files.

+## IMP
+After training and pruning the models, reset the survived weights to their initial values.
+Then train and prune the subnetworks iteratively.

+## OSP
+After training the models once, prune them with steps of different sizes.
+Always prune from the original network and train the subnetwork to evaluate accuracies.
+The amount of pruned weights is r^c with r pruning-rate and c prune-count.